-Renewal Decision Renewal Performance Profile 3 Renewal Terms Academic Five-year term with no additional Expedited Maintain Tier 1 or 2 rating for previous four years of the charter contract conditions outside normal charter Renewal 4 Organizational / Financial contract; streamlined renewal Meet Expectations for previous four years of the charter contract application and review process Academic • Earn no Tier 4 ratings or overall "F" grade from NM PED within the past three years, and • Either: Five-year term with no additional Full Maintain Tier 1 or 2 rating for at least three of past four years, or conditions outside normal charter Renewal 5 Demonstrate consistently improving Tier rating over the last 3 years contract Organizational / Financial Meet Expectations for the last two years, or Meet Expectations for at least three of past four years Academic • Earn Tier 4 performance rating for two or more years during the last four years but not in both of the last Three- or five-year renewal term Renewal two years, or with defined goals for school with Earn Tier 3 or 4 rating for three of the past four years, or improvement on academic, conditions 6 • Earn two or more Tier 3 or 4 ratings and demonstrate declines in Tier rating in any of the last two years organizational, and/or financial Organizational / Financial frameworks Earn "did not meet" expectations for two or more years including one of the last two years Academic Earn Tier 4 performance rating for past two years, or nt Recommendation for non-renewal Non- • Earn Tier 4 performance rating for three or more years during the last four years including the most recent Renewal 7 Organizational / Financial • Earn "did not meet" expectations for three or more years during the last four years including the most recent year
+Renewal Decision Renewal Performance Profile Renewal Terms Expedited Renewal Academic Maintain Tier 1 or 2 rating for previous four years of the charter contract Organizational / Financial Meet Expectations for previous four years of the charter contract Five-year term with no additional conditions outside normal charter contract; streamlined renewal application and review process Full Renewal Academic Earn no Tier 4 ratings within the past three years, and Either: Maintain Tier 1 or 2 rating for at least three of past four years, or Demonstrate consistently improving Tier rating over the last 3 years Organizational / Financial Meet Expectations for the last two years, or Meet Expectations for at least three of past four years Five-year term with no additional conditions outside normal charter contract Renewal with conditions Academic Earn Tier 4 performance rating for two or more years during the last four years but not in both of the last two years, or Earn Tier 3 or 4 rating for three of the past four years, or Earn two or more Tier 3 or 4 ratings and demonstrate declines in Tier rating in any of the last two years Organizational / Financial Earn "did not meet" expectations for two or more years including one of the last two years Three- or five-year renewal term with defined goals for school improvement on academic, organizational, and/or financial frameworks Non- Renewal Academic Earn Tier 4 performance rating for past two years, or Earn Tier 4 performance rating for three or more years during the last four years including the most recent Organizational / Financial Earn "did not meet" expectations for three or more years during the last four years including the most recent year Recommendation for non-renewal

-3 PEC renewal decisions will be guided by performance profiles, but PEC has ultimate authority to make any renewal decision that is consistent with New Mexico charter school law.
+&lt;sup>3 PEC renewal decisions will be guided by performance profiles, but PEC has ultimate authority to make any renewal decision that is consistent with New Mexico charter school law.

-4 When considering schools currently in a contract with a term of less than 5 years, the expedited renewal profile criteria are 1) Maintain Tier 1 academic rating for the contract term, and 2) maintain Meets Expectations for organizational and financial performance for the contract term.
+&lt;sup>4 When considering schools currently in a contract with a term of less than 5 years, the expedited renewal profile criteria are 1) Maintain Tier 1 academic rating for the contract term, and 2) maintain Meets Expectations for organizational and financial performance for the contract term.

-5 When considering schools currently in a contract with a term of less than 5 years, the full renewal profile criteria are 1) in the academic framework either a) demonstrate a consistently improving Tier rating over the term of the contract or b) maintain at least Tier 2 rating for the contract term, and 2) earn Meets Expectations for organizational and financial performance for the year prior to the renewal year.
+&lt;sup>5 When considering schools currently in a contract with a term of less than 5 years, the full renewal profile criteria are 1) in the academic framework either a) demonstrate a consistently improving Tier rating over the term of the contract or b) maintain at least Tier 2 rating for the contract term, and 2) earn Meets Expectations for organizational and financial performance for the year prior to the renewal year.

-6 When considering schools currently in a contract with a term of less than 5 years, the conditional renewal profile is for schools that do not fall into any other renewal profile.
+&lt;sup>6 When considering schools currently in a contract with a term of less than 5 years, the conditional renewal profile is for schools that do not fall into any other renewal profile.

-7 When considering schools currently in a contract with a term of less than 5 years, the non-renewal profile 1) earned a Tier 4 academic performance rating for the year prior to the renewal year or 2) earn Does Not Meet Expectations for organizational or financial performance for the year prior to the renewal year.
+&lt;sup>7 When considering schools currently in a contract with a term of less than 5 years, the non-renewal profile 1) earned a Tier 4 academic performance rating for the year prior to the renewal year or 2) earn Does Not Meet Expectations for organizational or financial performance for the year prior to the renewal year.